Louis XV: Early life and the Regency (1710–1723)

 One economic crisis disrupted the Regency; the Scottish economist and banker John Law was named controller-general of finances.
 In May 1716, he opened the Banque Générale Privée ("General Private Bank"), which soon became the Banque Royal.
 It was mostly funded by the government, and was one of the earliest banks to issue paper money, which he promised could be exchanged for gold.
 He also persuaded wealthy Parisians to invest in the Mississippi Company, a scheme for the colonization of the French territory of Louisiana.
 The stock of the company first soared and then collapsed in 1720, taking the bank with it.
 Law fled France, and wealthy Parisians became reluctant to make further investments or trust any currency but gold.

 In 1719, France, in alliance with Britain and the Dutch Republic, declared war on Spain.
 Spain was defeated on both land and sea, and quickly sought peace.
 A Franco-Spanish treaty was signed on 27 March 1721.
-The two governments proposed to unite their royal families by marrying Louis to Mariana Victoria of Spain, the seven-year-old daughter of Philip V of Spain, who was himself a grandson of Louis XIV.
-The marriage contract was signed on 25 November, and the future bride came to France and took up residence in the Louvre.
+The two governments proposed to unite their royal families by marrying Louis to his cousin, Mariana Victoria of Spain, the three-year-old daughter of Philip V of Spain, who was himself a grandson of Louis XIV.
+The marriage contract was signed on 25 November 1721, and the future bride came to France and took up residence in the Louvre.
 However, after the death of the Regent, in 1725, the new Prime Minister decided she was too young to have children soon enough, and she was sent back to Spain.
 During the rest of the Regency, France was at peace, and in 1720, the Regent decreed an official silence on religious conflicts.
 Montesquieu and Voltaire published their first works, and the Age of Enlightenment in France quietly began.